Accurate method for ultralight axion CMB and matter power spectra: CMB and Matter Power Spectra

 To see that this $\thetas$ shift captures the main source of the $\Delta\chi^2$ error as well, we can approximately correct this error in the acoustic regime of CMB primary anisotropy by an equivalent shift in the multipole spectrum

 In Fig.~\ref{fig:clerr_thetacheck}, we show that with this correction, the errors for $m=10^{-27}$\,eV and $f_\DM=1$ are reduced below the CV line for $TT$ and comparable to it for $EE$; correspondingly $\Delta\chi^2|_{\thetas}=2.6$ where $|_{\thetas}$ denotes the remaining errors after fixing $\thetas$ in this manner.
+There is no need to correct for this shift in \ourcode\ for constraints on other \ULA\ or cosmological parameters.